jmd-dk/concept/concept/docs/troubleshooting.rst

 Note that this will move all existing content of ``~/.ssh`` to ``~/.ssh_backup``.
 Also, any configuration you might have done will not be reflected in the new content of ``~/.ssh``.
-If this indeed fixes the multi-node problem and you want to preserve your original ssh configuration, you must properly merge the original content of ``~/.ssh_backup`` back in with the new content of ``~/.ssh``.
+If this indeed fixes the multi-node problem and you want to preserve your original SSH configuration, you must properly merge the original content of ``~/.ssh_backup`` back in with the new content of ``~/.ssh``.